BernardoJimenez/Large-Data-Transformation-Project/README.md

 knowledge than my AWS knowledge.
 Perhaps Athena may not the the correct service, but I know for sure it could be done through AWS.

-You looking for a job still?
+A you currently still looking for a job?
 Yes.
 Find me on LinkedIn.
 Looking for work as a Junior Data Engineer or Software Engineer in either of the greater NYC or Boston areas.